-Semantic Neutrality Classifying a filter as being semantically neutral means it may (in principle) be inserted anywhere in a VirtualMedia graph (or removed) without changing the semantics of the graph.
+- Semantic Neutrality: Classifying a filter as being semantically neutral means it may (in principle) be inserted anywhere in a VirtualMedia graph (or removed) without changing the semantics of the graph.
 Obviously, putting all the format conversion filters in this equivalence class is crucial for automatic format adaptations to work.
-An application of semantic neutrality is shown in Fig. 8: A converter is inserted which changes the format of the audio stream from stereo to mono.
-Actually, the formal VirtualMedia model defines several different context-sensitive (with respect to media signatures) varieties of semantic neutrality.

-Semantic Reversibility Some filter operations are reversible by corresponding inverse filters.
+Actually, the formal VirtualMedia model defines several different context-sensitive (with respect to media signatures) varieties of semantic neutrality. - Semantic Reversibility: Some filter operations are reversible by corresponding inverse filters.
 This means, connecting a reversible filter with its inverse filter yields a semantically neutral filter pair.
 Hence, if such a pair occurs in a VirtualMedia graph it may be removed safely.
 At first glance, inserting such a pair does not appear to make much sense.
-An important exception, however, is the composition and decomposition of multiple-stream MOs, which is discussed below.

-Semantic Permutability If the sequence in which two filters are applied to an MO does not matter, they are permutable without changing the graph semantics.
+An important exception, however, is the composition and decomposition of multiple-stream MOs, which is discussed below. - Semantic Permutability: If the sequence in which two filters are applied to an MO does not matter, they are permutable without changing the graph semantics.
 Besides being stated a priori, permutability may also be stated ad hoc in a transformation request: A single transformation can contain several operations on the same source.
 If there are no specified input/output dependencies between these operations, they are considered permutable.
-Instead of permuting such permutable filters it is also possible to merge them in a multiple-filter node (super-filter), thus deferring the decision on the actual sequence.
+Instead of permuting such permutable filters it is also possible to merge them in a multiple-filter node (super-filter), thus deferring the decision on the actual sequence to a secondary optimization step.